BookPlus2020/MaskedFaceDetection/README.md

 I have one paper named "Masked Face Detection Using A Two-stage Classification Approach" that has been submitted to a conference.
 Here, I present the dataset used in my paper.

-The training data can be accessed by "https://pan.baidu.com/s/1GPB2apHqwEHAv3JP-clnQA"， extract code：5rvb.
+The training data can be accessed by "https://pan.baidu.com/s/1ILXM9TtaoCKt7crfaVn8KQ"， extract code：ils1 .

-It also includes the trained models.
-The source code will be open later.